Skip to main content

 Premium Plus PPO

-Enjoy greater predictability of costs through copays for doctor visits and prescriptions, along with the lowest deductible in exchange for the highest premiums.
+Enjoy maximum cost predictability with the lowest copays for doctor visits and prescriptions, along with the lowest deductible in exchange for the highest premiums.

 Premium PPO

-Reduce your out-of-pocket costs and have peace of mind through a lower deductible in exchange for higher premiums.
+Reduce your out-of-pocket costs and have peace of mind through a moderate deductible and copays.

 Kaiser Permanente Medical Coverage (California Only) – DHMO